 Who uses prosthetic data?

 There are many reasons to leverage data on amputations and prosthetics.
 Medical device companies can use this information to assess the competitive market and identify displacement opportunities.
-These companies can search all prosthetic types to find market gaps.
-They can also identify where competing devices are being used and avoid those regions—or craft specialized value propositions.
+They can also identify where competing devices are being used and avoid those regions—or develop specialized value propositions.

 Healthcare staffing firms can also use prosthetics data.
 If a firm needs to place a surgeon, they can find the facilities performing the highest amputation volumes.
 Additionally, if a candidate has experience with specific prosthetic types, a firm can analyze outcomes at facilities using those devices.
 Then they can identify facilities that would most benefit from a surgical specialist.